 If you click the link and confirm, the transfer will complete as soon as your new provider accepts it.
 If you don't click the link, the transfer will complete within five business days.

-If you decide to keep your domain hosted by Squarespace, return to the domain in your Domains panel and check Lock Domain.
+If you change your mind and decide to keep your domain with us, return to the domain in your Domains panel before you send the other provider the transfer authentication code, and check Lock Domain.

 I didn't get a verification request email from my new domain provider.

 Your new domain provider requires email verification to transfer your domain.
 If you didn't get the email, ensure that the Admin Contact email shown in your Domains panel is correct.

 - In the Home Menu, click Settings, then Domains.

 - In this domain's settings, click Registration Information.